Tecnativa/docker-socket-proxy/README.md

 ## Use a different Docker socket location

-If your OS stores its Docker socket in a different location, you can specify this via the `SOCKET_PATH` environment variable.
+If your OS stores its Docker socket in a different location and you are unable to bind mount it in your container specification, you can specify this via the `SOCKET_PATH` environment variable.

 For example, [balenaOS](https://www.balena.io/os/) exposes its socket at `/var/run/balena-engine.sock`.
 To accommodate this, merely set the `SOCKET_PATH` environment variable to `/var/run/balena-engine.sock`.

 ## Development